Top 40 Tools Every Woodworker Should Have – Part 3

 If you know that the blades of your saws are right, but are still having trouble getting the cut you want, the moisture content of your stock may be wrong.
 Wood that has a moisture content level that is too high for your area will “feather” when it’s cut, regardless of the size or sharpness of the blades.
 Wood that is too dry will crack and split when you cut it.
 If it seems that no matter what you do to your saws, you still don’t get satisfactory cuts, use your moisture meter to check the moisture content levels of your stock.

 #24: The Power Drill

 The next power tool you should purchase is a power drill.
-Now, many people swear by cordless drills, but they’re more expensive, and that can’t do everything that an electric drill can do – that’s where the term “power” comes in.
-Power drills are not as expensive, and their more powerful than cordless drills, which do have their place in your shop.
+Now, many people swear by cordless drills, but they’re more expensive, and they can’t do everything that an electric drill can do – that’s where the term “power” comes in.
+Power drills are not as expensive, and they’re more powerful than cordless drills, which do have their place in your shop.
 The steady power that comes with a corded drill makes it a better tool for extended use, especially when using large bits such as paddle bits.

 Most power drills are variable speed, with 2 speeds to choose from.
-When you select a power drill, you’ll choose which sized chuck you want – 3/8” or ½”.
+When you select a power drill, you’ll choose which sized wood chunk you want – 3/8” or ½”.
 This will determine the size of bit you can use.
 If you anticipate the need for larger drill bits, such as for lag bolts used in decking, you may want the ½” drill.
 They also have more power.
 Typically, both chucks accommodate the smallest diameter whether you use a keyless chuck or not.
 Some people swear by keyless chucks, others find that they occasionally loosen.
 Others find that keyed chucks loosen.
 It’s up to you.

 #25: The Sabre Saw